AlexandrePbskiEfrei/KDE/README.md

 # KDE
 Intership Trace.
-Using KDE so display to wear based on current fluctuations.
+Using KDE so display tool wear based on current fluctuations.

 Using JSON as entry with platform logs, specified tools and bandwiths to work on.
 (specify "None" in "bandwith" will trigger a GridSearch to fine the most optimal bandwidth to the given tool)